Out of left field

-Music industry
+"Out of left field" (also "out in left field", and simply "left field" or "leftfield") is American slang meaning "unexpected", "odd" or "strange".

+Usage

+In Safire's Political Dictionary, columnist William Safire writes that the phrase "out of left field" means "out of the ordinary, out of touch, far out."
+The variation "out in left field" means alternately "removed from the ordinary, unconventional" or "out of contact with reality, out of touch."
+He opines that the term has only a tangential connection to the political left or the Left Coast, political slang for the coastal states of the American west.

+Origins

 Popular music historian Arnold Shaw wrote in 1949 for the Music Library Association that the term "out of left field" was first used in the idiomatic sense of "from out of nowhere" by the music industry to refer to a song that unexpectedly performed well in the market.
 Based on baseball lingo, a sentence such as "That was a hit out of left field" was used by song pluggers who promoted recordings and sheet music, to describe a song requiring no effort to sell.
 A "rocking chair hit" was the kind of song which came "out of left field" and sold itself, allowing the song plugger to relax.
-A 1943 article in Billboard magazine expands the use to describe people unexpectedly drawn to radio broadcasting:
+A 1943 article in Billboard expands the use to describe people unexpectedly drawn to radio broadcasting:

-Further instances of the phrase were published in the 1940s, including more times in Billboard magazine and once in a humor book titled How to Be Poor.
+Further instances of the phrase were published in the 1940s, including in Billboard and once in a humor book titled How to Be Poor.